 In 2014, VIF became a 100% subsidiary of Volkswagen Finance Luxemburg S.A.
 (VFL), which itself is 100% owned by Volkswagen AG (VWAG), the ultimate parent company.
-A consolidation is performed at VWAG level and these consolidated financial statements can be obtained from the Company and is also filed with the Dutch Chamber of Commerce on an annual basis.
+A consolidation is performed at VWAG level and these consolidated financial statements can be obtained at their website at www.volkswagen-group.com.